3 killed in Bellwood ambulance crash ID'd

 The driver, 51-year-old EMT James Wesley, was killed instantly.

 Another EMT in the ambulance was critically injured in the crash and later died on Sunday.
-On Tuesday, the Cook County Medical Examiner released his identity, identifying him as 25-year-old Roger Griffin of Bellwood.
+On Tuesday, Bellwood police released his identity, identifying him as 50-year-old Prentis Williams of Chicago.

 The man being transported by the ambulance, 48-year-old Larry Marshall Jr., was also killed in the crash.
 He was being transported home from dialysis treatment.

-The ambulance involved in the crash was privately owned by the Excell ambulance company in South Elgin.
+The ambulance involved in the crash was privately owned by the Excel ambulance company in South Elgin.